Erik3010/json-visualizer/README.md

 ## Credit

-This project is highly inspired by [JSON Crack](https://github.com/AykutSarac/jsoncrack.com) by [Aykut Sarac](https://github.com/AykutSarac)
+This project is highly inspired by [JSON Crack](https://github.com/AykutSarac/jsoncrack.com)